EXPERIENCED LEGAL COUNSEL YOU CAN TRUST REACH OUT TODAY

 8. Update the Child Support Agency: If you are working with the Kansas Child Support Services, inform them of the court's decision to ensure that the child support order is updated accordingly.

-HOW TO TERMINATE CHILD SUPPORT
+HOW DO YOU TERMINATE CHILD SUPPORT?

 Under Kansas law, existing child support lasts until the child is emancipated (becomes an adult).
 For most kids, child support often ends when they turn 18 years.
 However, if a child becomes 18 while still attending high school, the existing support order will automatically continue until the end of the school year.